-Above all, I thank God, almighty, for all that he has given me in all that I have undertaken in my life so much courage and patience
+Above all, I thank God, almighty, for all that he has given me in all that I have undertaken in my life so much courage and patience.

 The realization of this work was possible thanks to the participation of several people to whom we would like to express our gratitude.

-I thank Mr. Kais Jrad , the director of Mega-DEV that eased my way through this project.
-Special thanks to Dr. Ben Ftima Fakher who helped me complete this work and who agreed to supervise my internship and for their advice which was very precious to me.
-Finally, my thanks also go to all the teachers of the Higher Institute of Computer Science and Mathematics of Monastir, who constantly combine their efforts to provide us with solid training.
+I thank Mr. Kais Jrad , the director of Mega-DEV, which eased my way through this project.
+Special thanks to Dr. Ben Ftima Fakher, who helped me complete this work and who agreed to supervise my internship and for their advice, which was very precious to me.
+Finally, I would like to thank all the teachers of the Higher Institute of Computer Science and Mathematics of Monastir, who constantly combine their efforts to provide us with solid training.

-My thanks go Finally,finally to the members of the jury, who will give my work value added through their recommendations and remarks so important, hoping they find in this report the qualities of clarity and motivation they expect, for which I will be very grateful.
+Finally, I thank the members of the jury, who will give my work value added through their recommendations and remarks so important, hoping they find in this report the qualities of clarity and motivation they expect, for which I will be very grateful.